ijpatricio/blipper/PRD.md

-# Product Requirements Document: Blipper
+# Product Requirements Document: Revico

 ## Product Overview

-**Blipper** is a web-based multi-terminal application that provides users with the ability to create, manage, and interact with multiple terminal sessions through a web interface.
+**Revico** is a web-based multi-terminal application that provides users with the ability to create, manage, and interact with multiple terminal sessions through a web interface.
 Built using modern web technologies, it offers a browser-based alternative to traditional terminal applications.

 ## Core Features